 Grantmakers in the Arts is the only national association of both public and private arts and culture funders in the US, including independent and family foundations, public agencies, community foundations, corporate philanthropies, nonprofit regrantors, and national service organizations – funders of all shapes and sizes across the US and into Canada.

-GIA provides valuable professional development for arts grantmakers through conferences, workshops, and webinars; publications including the peer-reviewed GIA Reader; research and policy work across the field of philanthropy; and communication tools on our website.
+GIA provides valuable professional development for arts grantmakers through conferences, workshops, and webinars; publications including the GIA Reader; research and policy work across the field of philanthropy; and online communication tools.

 Looking for a grant?
-GIA is an organization that serves grantmakers, but does not give grants or have information of use to those seeking grants.
+GIA is an organization that serves grantmakers and does not give grants or have information of use to those seeking grants.
 Excellent sources of information for those seeking grants are the Foundation Center and FoundationSearch.